JiwonPark-97/spreadsheet/Spreadsheet/README.md

 # Comments to Evaluators:

+    I defined a Cell class with getters and setters.I also added a helper method IsValid that checks the validity of a cell name.

 # Assignment Specific Topics

     This section was not required.

 # Consulted Peers:

     I have not directly consulted with others but referred to the discord server listed below in reference.

 # References: